 I snorted and said, He, believe it or not, fucked off and started dating girls.

 Look at us, both single again.
 No wonder Mom is horrified.

 We ate then in silence, and I felt the first chill of evening.
-A small breeze ruffled through the umbrellas as the sun went down behind the row of buildings behind Laura.
+A small breeze ruffled through the umbrellas as the sun went down behind a row of buildings.

 She ran her hands through her hair, combing it back from her face, and then she looked directly at me.
 I know it wasn’t an original idea.
 It’s just what everyone our age was doing then, living in London for two years to delay growing up, but I really meant it.
 It was more than that for me.
 This wasn’t a holiday, this wasn’t a small break in my inevitable march towards becoming my parents – this was it, this was me forever.

 I know, I said.

 The waiter arrived just then to clear our plates and we paused until he’d walked away again.